omar-A-hassan/PaperPing/README.md

-# Scholar
+# PaperPing

-> Your research assistant in iMessage.
+> Text a paper.
+Get the point.

-Scholar runs locally on your Mac.
+PaperPing runs locally on your Mac.
 Text it an arXiv link, a question, or a paper you want to understand — it reads the paper, answers follow-up questions, subscribes you to morning briefings, and builds a memory of everything you've studied over time.

 Built with [Photon iMessage Kit](https://github.com/photon-hq/imessage-kit), [Bun](https://bun.sh), and SQLite.
-No cloud sync.
-All data stays on your machine at `~/.scholar/scholar.db`.
+Your library is stored locally at `~/.scholar/scholar.db` — your conversation history and papers never leave your machine, but messages and paper content are sent to your configured LLM provider (Anthropic or OpenRouter) to generate responses and digests.

 ---